 “CEO” has the meaning given by section 3 of the Health Legislation Administration Act 1984 as in force after commencement;

 “commencement” means the time at which this Division comes into operation;

 “Commissioner of Health” means the Commissioner of Health referred to in section 6(1)(a) of the Health Legislation Administration Act 1984 as in force before commencement.

 ”.

-13 The Machinery of Government (Miscellaneous Amendments) Act 2006 Part 19 provides general transitional provisions concerning references to Departments and chief executive officers that are amended or repealed by that Act.